Key Quote

 RAD — PROGRESS

 The poem charts a conceptual progression from paper as a recording tool (maps, receipts, holy books) to paper as a metaphor for human life itself.
 The final revelation — 'turned into your skin' — represents the ultimate progression of the metaphor: we ourselves are tissue, fragile and temporary.
-This insight is liberating rather than despairing: if all structures are temporary, then oppressive systems (borders, wealth, power) can be reimagined and rebuilt.
+This insight is liberatingliberating — Setting free; releasing from restriction rather than despairing: if all structures are temporary, then oppressive systems (borders, wealth, power) can be reimaginedreimagined — Thought about or envisioned in a new or different way and rebuilt.

 Key Words